kusterlab/enrichment-server/README.md

 The Enrichment Server is currently running here: https://enrichment.kusterlab.org/main_enrichment-server/ The currently implemented services are described below.
-You can use each one of them by sending a POST request and attaching your input data in JSON format, as well as a session ID and a dataset name (those are needed for PTMNavigator, you can use whatever - maybe I will implement defaults for that at some point).
+You can use each one of them by sending a POST request and attaching your input data in JSON format.
 <b>Pro Tip:</b> If you are preparing your input data as a `pandas` data frame, an easy way to convert it into the
 required input format
 is using